Depreciation can be a beautiful thing — especially if you’re excited by the idea of affordable access to a world-class luxury ride.

 Whatever the luxury car you’re after, here are some hints and tips for you to consider.
-Keep these in mind as you research and test drive potential used luxury cars, as they can help save you money, time and headaches.
+Keep these in mind as you research and test drive potential used car you will need luxury towing, as they can help save you money, time and headaches.

 Have the Vehicle Scanned

 The used luxury sedan you’re considering is a high-tech piece of machinery with numerous sensors, controllers, computers, and modules that communicate with and monitor one another to keep things ticking.
 Whether or not a check engine light or some system warning message is present in the instrument cluster, be sure to have the vehicle you’re considering subjected to a full diagnostic scan, preferably by a dealer technician.
 Some potentially pricey issues within the electronics and sensor network will cause a warning light to come on, while others won’t.
 A diagnostic scan is cheap, fast and can reveal a multitude of potentially concealed issues that might have nasty plans for your wallet.

 A Pre-Purchase Inspection (PPI) by the appropriate dealer for the vehicle you’re considering is highly recommended.
 During the PPI, a trained technician familiar with the ride can inspect it from rims to roofline for signs of countless problems or issues.
 A PPI is typically about a $100 job and can reveal thousands of dollars’ worth of problems.
 If any are detected, call them into your pricing negotiations.